La Fortuna in 3 Days

 There are no food or drink outlets in the National Park, so ensure you take sufficient water and other supplies for your visit.
 There are plenty of options in town.
 Alternatively, as you exit La Fortuna and head towards the park on Route 142, there is a Maxi Pali supermarket on the right or Super Christian 4 on the left.

 The park is divided into two sectors; Sector Volcán and Sector Península.
 Opening hours are from 8 am to 4 pm.
-As we arrive at 8 am and there is a queue of vehicles waiting to enter Sector Volcán, we opt to visit Sector Península first – this requires driving off road.
+As we arrive at 8 am and there is a queue of vehicles waiting to enter Sector Volcán, we opt to visit Sector Península first.

 Sector Península

-But to reach Sector Peninsula we have to go off road.
+To reach Sector Península we have to go off road.
 Very off road.
 Turn right by the main park entrance to tackle the 2 km drive along an extremely bumpy track.
 As we bounce our way over the rocks, we’re suddenly very grateful to Mex Rent a Car for giving us such a decrepit vehicle.
-I wouldn’t recommend doing this unless you have a 4WD vehicle.
-This brings you to the entrance with plenty of parking right outside.
+I wouldn’t recommend driving this unless you have a 4WD vehicle.
+The trail finally brings you to the park entrance.

+There is plenty of car parking right outside the entrance.
 We purchase our entry ticket.
-This is valid for both sectors, so keep it somewhere safe (mine went into my bumbag with other essential items; phone, face mask, emergency Oreos…)
+This is valid for both sectors, so if you plan to visit both, keep it somewhere safe (mine went into my bumbag with other essential items; phone, face mask, emergency Oreos…)

 Sendero los Miradores